 Let’s face it—driving exceptional and consistent performance with frontline retail employees is difficult.
 The fact is, the majority of employees in the retail sector are not highly engaged at work.
 A study conducted by the Temkin Group found that the retail sector had the least engaged employees, with 50% being slightly or fully disengaged at work.
 With the retail industry changing to become more future-friendly, engaging retail employees to drive sales and improve the customer experience is more important than ever.
 Why?

-The growing trends of e-commerce, mobile apps, and shopping on social networks, means that today’s consumer now has in-depth knowledge on a company’s offering at their fingertips.
+The growing trends of e-commerce, mobile apps, and shopping on social networks means that today’s consumer now has in-depth knowledge of a company’s offering at their fingertips.
 Research conducted by Delvv Inc. showed that over 51% of millennials can’t go over 3 hours without checking their phones.
-With the digitization of the shopping experience and the consumer growing more and more knowledgeable, having a workforce that is highly aware about products, promotions, and competitors’ offerings is now essential.
+With the digitization of the shopping experience and the consumer growing more and more knowledgeable, having a workforce that is highly aware of products, promotions, and competitors’ offerings is now essential.